30 SEO techniques that Google likes or dislikes

-- Relevant URL and blog name that clearly conveys the blog’s essence [‘Vegetarian-food-blog’ is fine for a food blog, not ‘fishy mentions’ or ‘tonguesite444’]
+- Relevant URL and blog name that clearly convey the blog’s essence [‘Vegetarian-food-blog’ is fine for a food blog, not ‘fishy mentions’ or ‘tonguesite444’]

 - Keywords [=words used by people for searching the web] in URL, blog title, description, headings and posts: when used sensibly

-- Visits from social network pages [e.g. Facebook, Google+]
+- Visits from social network pages [e.g. Facebook, Instagram]

 - Logical structure of content so that visitors find it easy to navigate the blog

-- Sensible ‘anchor text’ [The text that is used for linking, e.g. ‘all-time great blogs’ in this sentence: Let me introduce some all-time great blogs to you.]
+- Sensible ‘anchor text’ [The text that is used for linking, e.g. ‘blog SEO tips’ in this sentence: Let me explain some blog SEO tips to you.]

 - Backlinks [= links that other sites give to your blog] from reputed websites/ blogs.
 For example, if your blog gets a link from a website with a high PageRank, it will start ranking higher in search pages.